AtoraSuunva/SmolBot/readme.md

-USE_PINO_PRETTY=true # or false for default pino logs DATABASE_URL="file:./db/data.db" # or anywhere else you want an sqlite db to be ACTIVITIES_FILE="./resources/activities-smol.txt" # path to a text file with the activities you want the bot to show HEALTHCHECK_PORT=8000 # the port to run an http server on, which will respond to http://localhost:PORT/healthcheck with HTTP 200 once the bot is ready and the database works
+USE_PINO_PRETTY=true # or false for default pino logs DATABASE_URL="file:./db/data.db" # or anywhere else you want an sqlite db to be ACTIVITIES_FILE="./resources/activities-smol.txt" # path to a text file with the activities you want the bot to show HEALTHCHECK_PORT=8000 # the port to run an http server on, which will respond to http://localhost:HEALTHCHECK_PORT/healthcheck with HTTP 200 once the bot is ready and the database works
-SENTRY_DSN=<access token> # A sentry DSN for error reporting, optional
+WEB_API_PORT=8080 # the port to run the http web api on SENTRY_DSN=<access token> # A sentry DSN for error reporting, optional
 ```